HackerSpace-PESU/pesu-auth/README.md

 # pesu-auth
 A simple API to authenticate PESU credentials using PESU Academy

+The API is secure and protects user privacy by not storing any user credentials.
+It only validates credentials and returns the user's profile information.

 # How to use pesu-auth

 You can use the API to authenticate your PESU credentials using a simple ```POST``` request.
 Here is an example using Python: